Rehman-Akram/chatbot-groq-api/readme.md

-# create chatbot with Groq api
+# Create chatbot with Groq api

 In this repo, I created chatbot using groq api helps to interact with open source llms.
 I used llama3 as open source llm.